 Drawings are essential to almost every patent application.
 It’s rare to see a patent application that doesn’t contain some kind of drawing, even if it’s just a flow chart.
-The US Patent and Trademark Office (USPTO) informs us: “A patent application is required to contain drawings if drawings are necessary to understand the subject matter to be patented.”
+The US Patent and Trademark Office (USPTO) informs us: “A design patent application is required to contain drawings if drawings are necessary to understand the subject matter to be patented.”

 The European Patent Office (EPO) emphasizes drawing quality: “Good-quality drawings are very important for the correct disclosure of the invention.”